dsmrreader/dsmr-reader/docs/installation.rst

 The application stores by default all readings taken from the serial cable.
 Depending on your needs, you can choose for either (Option A.) **PostgreSQL** (Option B.) **MySQL/MariaDB**.

-*If you have no idea what to choose, I generally advise to pick PostgreSQL, as it has builtin support for (local) timezone handling (required for DST transitions).*
+*If you have no idea what to choose, I generally advise to pick PostgreSQL, as it has builtin support for (local) timezone handling (required for daylight saving time transitions).*

 (Option A.) PostgreSQL
 ^^^^^^^^^^^^^^^^^^^^^^